biomicroscopy/NLM-HiLo/README.md

 ### Background

 [HiLo microscopy](https://sites.bu.edu/biomicroscopy/research/hilo/) is a variant of structured illumination microscopy.
-It makes use of an uniform-illumination image and a structured illumination image (with a grid or speckle pattern) to achieve widefield optical sectioning with only two shots.
+It makes use of an uniform-illumination image and a structured illumination image (with a grid or speckle pattern) to achieve widefield optical sectioning.

 Implementation of basic speckle-based HiLo reconstruction and NLM denosing to reduce residual speckle noise in the processed image is provided here.